-Achieving Savings Through Group Purchasing – Through 2019, the BJC Collaborative has achieved $316.7 million in savings.
-The Clinical Engineering Operations Committee (CEOC) and Clinical Asset Management (CAM) Shared Services have played a crucial role in reducing costs and achieving operational efficiencies.
+Achieving Savings Through Group Purchasing – Through 2020, the BJC Collaborative has achieved $499 million in savings.
+The Clinical Engineering Operations Committee (CEOC) and Clinical Asset Management (CAM) Shared Services account for $374 million of the savings, and have played a crucial role in reducing costs and achieving operational efficiencies.
 Through a unique and disciplined process, Collaborative members identify clinical asset needs at each organization and work with vendors to secure vital equipment.

 System-to-System Initiatives – BJC Collaborative facilitates opportunities to implement and expand clinical programs and services between and among its members, creating opportunities for pooling the resources and talents available across the region to improve care and access for patients in their local communities.